Chapter 6: In the Wilds by the Xap'yu

 This time, R’vag laughed along with Jyevodirr.

 “Anyways,” Rraos interrupted the laughter, “I think we should go.
-We’re not far now.”
+We are not far now.”

 Not long afterward, the woodland encroached further away from the river into the grassland.
 Along with this change came an additional set of sounds – and a sight – of workers rummaging around the woods.
 Their faces were grim, their eyes unwelcoming.
 As the trio passed them by, many threw them irked looks, but they went unobstructed.
 They moved this way till they were within sight of off-white fabric shapes clumped together.
 Only then did a man step in to make them stop.

-“Hey!” the well-built man cried, “What are you people doing here?
-Do you want something?”
+“Hey!” the well-built man cried, “What’re you people doing here?
+Want something?”

 Rraos stepped forward.
 “Yes.
-We’re here to see old man Dogan.”
+We are here to see old man Dogan[4].”

 The expression in the man’s face changed.
 “Old man Dogan?
-And who are you to demand a meeting with him?”
+And who’re you to demand a meeting with him?”

 Rraos smiled.
 “No one.
 Just tell him that the young man who had asked him for passage from Orron is here.”